eagronin/market-basket-prepare/README.md

 median(wide$Diff, na.rm = TRUE)
 ```

-Could it be that customers split their purchases into several invoices when they have too many items?
-To test this, we can comare the average number of distinct StockCodes per invoice between the group with one invoice per day and the group with
-multipe invoices per day.
-If this reasoning holds, then it would make sense to consider
-multiple invoices paid on the same day for the same customer to be considered parts of the same shopping session.
-In that case, using customer ID
-is preferrable to using InoiceNo, as InvoiceNo does not represent a separate shopping session.
-The t-test below shows that this is indeed the case, which suggests that we should use customer ID for identifying shopping sessions:
+It appears that the median time difference between two invoices issued on the same date is 2 minutes.
+This amount of time is too short to consider the two invoices as proxies for two separate shopping sessions.
+Rather, it is possible that customers who purchase more items tend to break out their purchases into multiple invoices.
+In order to test this hypothesis we comare the average number of distinct StockCodes per invoice between the group with one invoice per day and the group with multipe invoices per day.
+If this hypothesis is true, then it would make sense to consider multiple invoices issued on the same day for the same customer as parts of the same shopping session.
+In that case, using CustomerID is preferrable to using InoiceNo.

+The code below performs a t-test to determine if this hypothesis is true:

 ```R
 keeps = c("ID", "StockCode")